• Home

 How does the energy system work in Outbound?

-The key insight from testing: each energy unit charges independently, so stacking two Solar Panels charges the battery twice as fast as one.
+Each energy unit charges independently, so stacking two Solar Panels charges the battery twice as fast as one.
 Building extras doesn't appear to affect van weight, so there's no penalty for loading up on chargers.

 Energy build menu, all sources